imnazake/imnazake/blog/2025-01-01-ide-folder-structure.md

 - Other systems
 Add more gameplay systems as needed, following the same modular structure.

+### Input
+Contains all input-related logic and configuration, such as input mapping contexts, input actions, and input components.

 ### UI
 Contains your `UUserWidget` C++ classes and any supporting UI logic or data (e.g. data tables, UI enums).

 - **Widgets:** All UUserWidget subclasses for HUD elements, menus, and UI components.
 - **Data:** UI-related data assets, enums, and supporting structures.

+### Editor
+Includes tools, custom editors, and development-only assets used to enhance the Unreal Editor experience.

 ### Dev
 Temporary or experimental code and sandbox tests.
 Useful for prototyping and development without affecting production code.
 Should be excluded from shipping builds.